-Some of the world’s most common and widely held ideas about happiness create what Russ Harris eloquently calls a ‘happiness trap’.
-But these ideas – or ‘myths’ – about happiness are misleading.
-When you believe these myths or let them dictate how you live your life, they make you feel shame or even downright miserable.
+Some of the world’s most common and widely held ideas about happiness create what psychologist and author Russ Harris eloquently calls a ‘happiness trap’.
+These ideas – or ‘myths’ – about happiness are misleading and when you believe them or let them dictate how you live your life, they often make you feel shame, stress and sometimes just plain miserable.

 In this short animated video, Russ Harris explains three of the most challenging myths about happiness and how easily they can instead lead us towards pain and suffering.

 Myth 1.
 Happiness is the natural state for human beings

 The first myth is the idea that perpetual happiness is the natural state for human beings.
 The myth goes that if you give a person enough food, shelter and connection, they’ll feel happy all the time.
 The reality of being human, though, is that we experience an ever-changing flow of emotions – which is totally normal and natural!
 For example, it’s normal to feel sad after a loss, or to feel fear or stress when we’re in danger or there’s a threat nearby.
 It’s also normal to feel joy in celebration, or overwhelmed when life gets busy.
 In fact, this is the natural state for human beings – to have a range of different experiences and emotions, from joy to despair and all the other emotions in between.

 Myth 2.
 Happiness means feeling ‘good’ (pleasant) emotions